Roy Noble: Personal life

 For the past 30 years, Noble and his wife Elaine have lived in the village of Llwydcoed near the town of Aberdare in the Cynon Valley.
 The couple have one son, Richard.

+Awards

+In the 2024 Birthday Honours, Roy Noble was appointed a Commander of the Order of the British Empire (CBE) for services to Welsh culture and language and to the community in Wales.